 Here are my five recommendations for books to read on your vacation to Gettysburg (or inspire you to take one).

 - Team of Rivals: The Political Genius of Abraham Lincoln by Doris Kearns Goodwin

 New York magazine hails Doris Kearns Goodwin as America’s historian-in-chief, and her 2006 biography of Abraham Lincoln is the standard Lincoln biography of the 21st century.
-Detailing Lincoln’s political rise and tenure as president, it focuses on the way he built relationships to forge the team that would lead the Union to winning the war.
+Detailing Lincoln’s political rise and tenure as president, it focuses on the way he built relationships to forge the team that would lead the Union to win the war.

 2. The Complete Gettysburg Guide: walking and Driving Tours of the Battlefield, Town, Cemeteries, field Hospital Sites, and other Topics of Historical Interest by J. David Peruzzi and Steven Stanley

-You can buy a copy of an auto tour cd at the Visitor’s center, but for the same price you can get this version that includes the cemeteries, hospitals, and the town.
+You can buy a copy of an auto tour cd at the Visitor’s center, but for the same price, you can get this version that includes the cemeteries, hospitals, and the town.
 The battle spread across a very large area, and the official tour contains 16 stops.
 This version is much more extensive.

 3. The War that Forged a Nation by James McPherson

 James McPherson is a Pulitzer Prize-winning historian, and this book tackles how to understand the legacy of the Civil War in the 21st century.
 Examining many of the issues at the heart of the war (racial inequality, state sovereignty, competing geographic interests, etc.), McPherson chronicles how these issues still affect society today.

 4. The Killer Angels by Michael Shaara